What Is Cholesterol?

 You can’t control some of these risk factors, such as your age or your family history.
 But you can take steps to lower your risk for high cholesterol by changing things you can control.

-Can't Seem To Lose Those Last Stubborn Pounds?
-Prime Shred Can Help You Reach Your Goals!
+Can't Seem to Lose Those Last Stubborn Pounds?
+EnhanceMEnt Is Here to Help You Reach Your Goals With Plant-Based Goods!

 What problems does high cholesterol cause?